top of page

 I couldn't do it without the support of Zahra Malkani and the students in my Design Research II section, who listened with openness and curiosity and provided me with responsible feedback that helped me shape this work.
 I’m grateful for the comfort of creating in a supportive environment.
 I'm delighted to have Rhizome generously commission this work's production through their 2023 microgrant program.

 I’m indebted to the artists Fazal Rizvi and Mona Hatoum whose works showed me that letters can be seen as maps and archives of intimacy; to Rebecca Sugar, Tara Brach, Maheen Mohammad and Rooj Hussain who taught me that radical compassion is transformative and where to start; and to Natasha Shammul Khan who taught me to access personal power by paying attention to my language.
-I’m incredibly thankful to Q Saki and Hufsa Schahbaz who listened with openness and trust, and contributed substantially to my creative process from beginning to end; and to Ahmer Naqvi, Anahita Sarabhai and Asfar Hussain for being sources of clarity when my mind was clouded.
+I’m incredibly thankful to Q Saki and Hufsa Schahbaz who listened with openness and trust, and contributed substantially to my creative process from beginning to end; and to Ahmer Naqvi and Anahita Sarabhai for being sources of clarity when my mind was clouded.

 The process of conceiving this work would not be complete without the poets who nourished me.
 In the face of doubt, they showed me the light.
-Thank you, Adrienne Rich, Agha Shahid Ali, Alizeh Ayesha Arbab, Aurora Aksnes, Faiz Ahmed Faiz, Hasrat Mohani, Mary Oliver, Ocean Vuong, Rumi, Sadia Khatri, Vqueeram Aditya Sahai, Wendell Berry and Yehuda Amichai.
+Thank you, Adrienne Rich, Agha Shahid Ali, Alizeh Ayesha Arbab, Asfar Hussain, Aurora Aksnes, Faiz Ahmed Faiz, Hasrat Mohani, Mary Oliver, Ocean Vuong, Rumi, Sadia Khatri, Vqueeram Aditya Sahai, Wendell Berry and Yehuda Amichai.

 Post 2 (ready).png